Ronaldo relishing Portugal's underdog status

 While he inspires a mixture of love and loathing among fans of all stripes, few would dispute he is one of the greatest goal-scorers to have played the game.

-Since joining Real from Manchester United in 2009 for what was then a world record fee of 80 million euros ($110 million), Ronaldo has shown incredible consistency and Argentina's Messi is the only player who has bettered his goals tally in the past five seasons.
+Since joining Real from Manchester United in 2009 for what was then a world record fee of 80 million euros (65.6 million pounds), Ronaldo has shown incredible consistency and Argentina's Messi is the only player who has bettered his goals tally in the past five seasons.

 The sight of Ronaldo sprinting forward on another devastating Real counter-attack or smashing in a free-kick has become as familiar as that of Messi weaving his way towards goal and sliding the ball into the net.